This activity is intended for healthcare providers delivering care to women and their families.

 Migraine is a complex neurologic disorder including both moderate to severe headache along with a variety of neurologic and systemic symptoms.
 Common symptoms include hypersensitivity to light and sound, cutaneous pain sensitization, and GI symptoms.

 Note: Not better accounted for by another diagnosis

-WHO lists migraine as the third most prevalent medical condition in the world.
+The WHO lists migraine as the sixth highest cause worldwide of years lost due to disability.
 Migraine may not always present with typical symptoms and can be bilateral, mild, non-throbbing, with facial pain and hence confused with tension or sinus headache.
 It may be preceded by prodromal symptoms hours or days before headache.
 Symptoms can include fatigue, neck stiffness and impaired concentration.
 Postdromal symptoms occur up to 24 hours after headache may include weakness, fatigue, somnolence, photophobia, impaired concentration, irritability and nausea.

 OBG Project CME requires a modern web browser (Internet Explorer 10+, Mozilla Firefox, Apple Safari, Google Chrome, Microsoft Edge).
 Certain educational activities may require additional software to view multimedia, presentation, or printable versions of their content.
 These activities will be marked as such and will provide links to the required software.
 That software may be: Adobe Flash, Apple QuickTime, Adobe Acrobat, Microsoft PowerPoint, Windows Media Player, or Real Networks Real One Player.

 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 The planners of this activity do not recommend the use of any agent outside of the labeled indications.